arabcoders/watchstate/FAQ.md

 ---

-# Which external db ids supported for Jellyfin and Emby?
+# Which Providers id supported for Jellyfin and Emby?

 * imdb://(id)
 * tvdb://(id)